|

 'market cycles' gurus will find cycles in a market that cannot produce any

-stable cycles.
+waves).
 One way to put it is that if you look hard enough, and

 with a bit of faith, you'll always find what you are looking for.
 It is a